onlynotes-swent/onlynotes/CONTRIBUTING.md

 - [Testing](#testing)

 ## Issue Naming Conventions
-Issues should be opened only for changes in code.
+Issues should be opened only for changes in code/documentation.
 Figma, Github settings, and other non-commitable changes should be left as drafts.
 They should follow this structure : `Type: Short description` The **Type** should be one of the following:
 | Type       | Purpose                                                         |